tiprankstipranks

 We may incur product liability claims that could harm our business.

 We sell a variety of different products for human consumption and use, including cosmetics, dietary supplements, conventional foods, OTC drugs and devices.
 Our cosmetics and conventional foods, as well as some of our dietary supplements, are not generally subject to pre-market approval or registration processes so we cannot rely upon a government safety panel to qualify or approve our products for use, and some ingredients may not have long histories of human consumption or use.
 We rely upon published and unpublished safety information including clinical studies on ingredients used in our products and conduct our own clinical and safety studies on some key ingredients and products, but not all products.
 A product may be safe for the general population when consumed or used as directed but could cause an adverse reaction for some individuals, such as a person who has a health condition or allergies or who is taking a prescription medication.
 While we include what we believe are adequate instructions and warnings and we have historically had low numbers of reported reactions, previously unknown adverse reactions could occur.
 If we discover that our products are causing adverse reactions, or if we determine that any of our employees have not properly handled reports of adverse reactions, we could suffer further adverse publicity or government sanctions.
 As a result of the type of products that we sell, we may be subject to various product liability claims, including that the products fail to meet quality or manufacturing specifications, contain contaminants, include inadequate instructions as to their proper use, include inadequate warnings concerning side effects and interactions with other substances or for persons with health conditions or allergies, or cause adverse reactions or side effects.
 Consumer protection laws and regulations governing our business continue to expand, and in some states such as California, class-action lawsuits based on increasingly novel theories of liability are expanding.
 Product liability claims could increase our costs, cause negative publicity, and adversely affect our business and financial results.
 As we continue to offer an increasing number of new products through large product offerings our product liability risk may increase.
 If our sales force or employees provide improper advice regarding our products or our products' use or safety, we may be subject to additional product liability.
 We have generally elected to self-insure our product liability risks.
 We periodically evaluate whether we can and should obtain product liability insurance.
 Based upon our current approach to product liability risk management, if any of our products are found to cause any injury or damage or we become subject to product liability claims, we will be subject to the full amount of liability associated with any injuries or damages.
 This liability could be substantial and may exceed our existing reserves and harm our business.
 Legal, Regulatory and Compliance Risks We may become involved in legal proceedings and other matters that could adversely affect our operations or financial results.
 We have been, and regularly are, a party to litigation, government inquiries or investigations, audits or other legal matters.
-These legal proceedings may include, among other things, claims alleging violation of the federal securities laws or state corporate laws, or claims related to employment matters, contracts, intellectual property, fair-competition/anti-trust laws, our products, business opportunity or advertising, defamation, negligence, data breaches, privacy compliance, or other matters.
-Claims may be brought by a regulator, investor, member of our sales force, consumer, employee or other private parties and in some cases may be brought as class action lawsuits.
+These legal proceedings can include, among other things, claims alleging violation of the federal securities laws or state corporate laws, or claims related to employment matters, contracts, intellectual property, fair-competition/anti-trust laws, our products, business opportunity or advertising, defamation, negligence, data breaches, privacy compliance, or other matters.
+Claims have been brought by regulators, investors, members of our sales force, consumers, employees, and other private parties and in some cases have been brought as class action lawsuits.
 Our increased activity during the past several years with acquisitions, divestments and other investment-related activities introduces an additional area of litigation risk, and we have had litigation and threats of litigation related to these matters.
 Other parties in the transactions or potential transactions, or other parties involved in the businesses themselves, could bring claims against us.
 For example, from 2019 until January 2023, we were in litigation with a dairy farmer who claimed he was a general partner in our former indoor-growing business and related businesses.
 He also sought damages exceeding $250 million.
 Although we ultimately reached a settlement agreement with him in January 2023, there can be no assurance that the resolution of future cases will be favorable to us.
 In general, litigation claims, regulatory actions or other legal matters are expensive and time consuming and can result in settlements, adverse rulings or damages that could significantly affect financial results and the conduct of our business.
 It is not possible to predict the final resolution of any legal proceeding to which we may become party, and the impact of these matters on our business, results of operations and financial condition could be material.

-Environmental / Social2 | 20.0%
+Environmental / Social2 | 18.2%

 Environmental / Social - Risk 1